IC3lemon/Knight-ctf-2024/cryptography/Random-Shamir-Adleman.md

 UPDATE :

+I read the writeups.\
 Turns out I was on the right track.\
-This is almost a month after the ctf but I've managed to solve it.
+This is almost a month after the ctf but I've managed to solve it by myself.

 I just had to find the next prime number to my earlier output.\
 AND THAT WAS P.\